QingqiShi/COMSM0104-Web-Technologies/README.md

         > npm install

-Navigate back to the base folder:

-        > cd ../
+## Usage

-Then use the following to start a local server on http://localhost:8080:
+Navigate back to the base folder of the repository, then use the following to start a local server on http://localhost:8080:

         > npm start